farsonJava/catalog/README.md

 In order to run this application you need Tomcat 9+.

 ## Functionality:
 1.)
-Create user accounts who have data created in the site that persists across server restarts.
+Create user accounts with data that persists across server restarts.

 2.)
-Allow users to relog.
+Allow users to log in and relog after registration.

 3.)
-The data which persists associated with a certain user are the items they placed in their cart.
+Persist user-specific data, such as items added to their cart.

 # Challenges
 ## Understanding the client model and HTTP to control the flow of java servlet programs by secure session handling